Andrew J. Tozier: Postwar years

 After living with the Chamberlains for a few years, Tozier moved to Chebeague Island where he worked on a fishing vessel.
 Eventually, Tozier returned to his childhood home in Monmouth & Litchfield and tried his hand at dairy farming.
 Plagued by the physical effects of his many war wounds, Tozier worked when he could at a local rake and broom factory or at other odd jobs.
 He was also active in his local Grand Army of the Republic (GAR) post.

 Medal of Honor

-In the late 1890s, Joshua Chamberlain wrote to the U.S. War Department recommending that Tozier be awarded a Medal of Honor for his service at Gettysburg in 1863.
-In 1898, the medal arrived at Tozier's home via parcel post.
-The citation reads: "At the crisis of the engagement this soldier, a color bearer, stood alone in an advanced position, the regiment having been borne back, and defended his colors with musket and ammunition picked up at his feet."
-The medal was likely destroyed when his son Andrew, Jr.’s home in Farmingdale, Maine burned down.
+Tozier was issued the Medal of Honor on August 13, 1898, with the citation reading: "At the crisis of the engagement this soldier, a color bearer, stood alone in an advanced position, the regiment having been borne back, and defended his colors with musket and ammunition picked up at his feet."

+The medal was likely destroyed when his son Andrew Jr.’s home in Farmingdale, Maine burned down.